alexquant1993/re_data_engineering/README.md

 # Step 5: Create GCP resources with Terraform
 - Create terraform directory: `mkdir terraform`
 - Move to terraform directory: `cd terraform`
+> We will sign up for the EC2 instance savings plan for a year to get a discount on the VMs.
-- Create a file named `main.tf` where we will define the resources we want to create in GCP.
+- Create a file named `main.tf` where we will define the resources we want to create in AWS.
-    - Create a VM instance: e2-medium (2 vCPUs, 4 GB memory), Ubuntu 20.04 LTS, 20 GB disk.
+    - Create two VM instance: t4g.small (2 vCPUs, 4 GB memory), Ubuntu 22.04 LTS, 20 GB disk.
 A ssh key pair will be used to connect to the VM.
+NOTE: Some regions are disabled by default, for instance eu-south-2 (Spain) was disabled in my case.
+To enable it, go to IAM > Account Settings > Region and select the region you want to enable.
     - Create a GCS bucket
     - Create a BigQuery dataset
 - Create a file named `variables.tf` where we will define the variables we will use in `main.tf`.